serraict/serraict.github.io/_posts/thoughts/2016-04-13-what-is-a-servant-leader-anyway.md

 I will credit others for their contributions and effort.

-I will speak out if effort is not good enough.
+I will help the team reflect on its own behavior, its working agreement, its values and its principles -- and help the team adjust either one if appropriate.

 I will empathize.